 In fact, a 2014 study found that 33 percent of patients with REM sleep disorder had developed a neurodegenerative disease, such as Parkinson’s or Lewy body dementia, after five years.
 That number jumped to 91 percent after 14 years.

 One sign of this problem is falling out of bed.
 If you live with someone else, they will most likely see or hear you acting out your dreams.
 Sometimes people even kick or punch in their sleep or jump out of bed suddenly.
-If you live alone, you may wake up with twisted sheets, or wake yourself up yelling, says Camilla Kilbane, M.D., interim director of the Parkinson’s and Movement Disorder Center at University Hospitals Cleveland Medical Center.
+If you live alone, you may wake up with twisted sheets or wake yourself up yelling, says Camilla Kilbane, M.D., a neurologist at University Hospitals Cleveland Medical Center.